EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 report
 ^^^^^^
-This folder contains the final RSMTool report in HTML format as well as a Jupyter notebook (a ``.ipynb`` file).
+This folder contains the final RSMTool report in HTML format as well in the form of a Jupyter notebook (a ``.ipynb`` file).

 output
 ^^^^^^